grilled vegetables with a tangy sauce

 Oak Ridge, TN

 I love making up flavorful sauces for marinating and basting.
-I used to try to avoid things that required basting, but after doing it a few times and noticing the difference in the finished product, I am now a fan!
-This sauce contains Sorghum - a molasses-type syrup made from the American Sorghum Cane plant.
-I get mine from a Mennonite village in Monterey, TN, where they make it with horse-drawn presses and wood-fired boilers.
-You can get a similar effect by mixing equal parts of molasses and dark Karo syrup, but it's really worth the effort to find and use sorghum.
-Sometimes farmers markets will have it, or historical villages, or you can try ordering it on-line.
-Look for the Guenther Family in Monterey, TN.
+I used to avoid things that required basting, but after doing it a few times and noticing the difference in the finished product This sauce contains sorghum, a molasses-type syrup from the American Sorghum Cane plant.
+I get mine from a Mennonite village where they make it with horse-drawn presses and wood-fired boilers.
+You can get a similar effect by mixing equal parts of molasses and dark Karo syrup.
+But it's worth the effort to find and use sorghum.
+Find it online, at a farmer's market, or in a historical village.

 Blue Ribbon Recipe